Fire-Rated Cables for Wire Harness: Types, Standards & Selection Guide

 9. Cost Analysis: When the Premium Pays for Itself

 Fire-rated cables cost 2–4x more than standard PVC equivalents.
-The temptation to use standard cable where fire-rated cable is required has led to building code violations, insurance claim denials, and — in the worst cases — fatalities.
-The economics favor specification compliance in every scenario where codes require it, and in many scenarios where codes give a choice.
+The temptation to use standard cable where fire-rated cable is required has led to building code violations, insurance claim denials, and fatalities.
+The economics favor specification compliance in every scenario where codes require it.

 Cable TypeCost per Meter (2.5mm²)Fire PerformanceSmoke Performance